 - (d) As per the requirements of this clause, the auditor has to report on whether the company during the year has revalued its PPE (including right of use assets) or intangible assets or both and whether the revaluation is based on the valuation by a registered valuer.
-The auditor while reporting under this clause has to consider the requirements of section 247 of the Act - "Valuation by Registered Valuers". - (e) The auditor has to consider in line with the principles laid down in AS 10(Revised) and Ind AS 16, that if a single item of PPE is revalued, then the entire class of PPE to which that item belongs should be revalued. - (f) The Act and the Companies (Registered Valuers and Valuation) Rules, 2017, inter alia, set out the nature and duties of registered valuer under the Act.
+The auditor while reporting under this clause has to consider the requirements of section 247 of the Act - "Valuation by Registered Valuers". - (e) Schedule III to the Act requires the management to give similar information in the financial statements of the

+- company itself.
+The auditor should review such disclosures before making comment under this clause. - (f) The auditor has to consider in line with the principles laid down in AS 10(Revised) and Ind AS 16, that if a single item of PPE is revalued, then the entire class of PPE to which that item belongs should be revalued. - (g) The Act and the Companies (Registered Valuers and Valuation) Rules, 2017, inter alia, set out the nature and duties of registered valuer under the Act.
 The auditor has to consider the provisions of Rule 2(1)(c) of the above mentioned Rules, which defines 'asset class' as to mean a distinct group of assets, such as land and building, machinery and equipment, displaying similar characteristics, that can be classified and requires separate set of valuers for valuation.
-Aspects to be considered by the auditor in this regard are:

-- Date of revaluation carried out by the company. - Name of the registered valuer or firm who carried out the valuation exercise, place and date of valuation report. - Membership/license number of the registered valuer (registered valuer are to be registered with the Insolvency and Bankruptcy Board of India). - Review of valuation report issued under Rule 8 of the aforesaid Rules, by such registered valuer. - Methods and significant assumptions applied in estimating fair values. - Extent to which fair values were determined directly or estimated. - Accounting treatment of revaluation surplus. - (g) The auditor while reporting under this clause should review the disclosure requirements for revalued assets as per the applicable financial reporting framework. - As part of audit documentation under SA 230, "Audit Documentation", the auditor may also retain a copy of the valuation report carried out by such registered valuer. - (h) The auditor also needs to specify the amount of change, if change is 10% or more in the aggregate of the net carrying value of each class of PPE or intangible assets. - (i) It shall be noted by the auditor that using the work of registered valuer does not tantamount to using the work of an auditor's expert as laid out in SA 620, "Using the Work of an Auditor's Expert".
-However, the auditor shall consider the principles enunciated in SA 500, "Audit Evidence", with regard to using the work done by a management's expert.
+Aspects to be considered by the auditor in this regard are: - Date of revaluation carried out by the company. - Name of the registered valuer or firm who carried out the valuation exercise, place and date of valuation report. - Membership/license number of the registered valuer (registered valuer are to be registered with the Insolvency and Bankruptcy Board of India). - Review of valuation report issued under Rule 8 of the aforesaid Rules, by such registered valuer. - Methods and significant assumptions applied in estimating fair values. - Extent to which fair values were determined directly or estimated. - Accounting treatment of revaluation surplus. - (h) The auditor while reporting under this clause should review the disclosure requirements for revalued assets as per the applicable financial reporting framework.

+As part of audit documentation under SA 230, "Audit Documentation", the auditor may also retain a copy of the valuation report issued by such registered valuer.

-45. Whether any proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, if so, whether the company has appropriately disclosed the details in its financial statements; [Paragraph 3(i)(e)]
+- (i) The auditor also needs to specify the amount of change, if change is 10% or more in the aggregate of the net carrying value of each class of PPE or intangible assets. - (j) It shall be noted by the auditor that using the work of registered valuer does not tantamount to using the work of an auditor's expert as laid out in SA 620, "Using the Work of an Auditor's Expert".
+However, the auditor shall consider the principles enunciated in SA 500, "Audit Evidence", with regard to using the work done by a management's expert. - 46.
+Whether any proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, if so, whether the company has appropriately disclosed the details in its financial statements; [Paragraph 3(i)(e)]